 Does getting a COVID-19 mRNA vaccine increase the chance of birth defects?

-Fever is a possible side effect of the COVID-19 mRNA vaccines.
+Fever is a possible side effect of a COVID-19 mRNA vaccines.
 A high fever in the first trimester can increase the chance of certain birth defects.
 Acetaminophen is usually recommended to reduce fever during pregnancy.
 For more information about fever and pregnancy, see the MotherToBaby fact sheet about fever/hyperthermia at https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.

 Does getting a COVID-19 mRNA vaccine in pregnancy increase the chance of other pregnancy-related problems?